-Although we cannot say definitively that Acts 6 talks about the church offices of elder or deacon, we can clearly see there is a need for two areas of ministry: one is teaching and praying (v.
-4), which involves spiritual care; the other is administration and oversight of needs (vv.
-1-3), which involves both spiritual and physical care.
+Although we cannot say that Acts 6 talks about the church offices of elder or deacon, we can clearly see there is a need for two areas of ministry: one is teaching and praying, which involves spiritual care; the other is administration and oversight of needs, which involves both spiritual and physical care.
 The seven men in Acts 6:5 did more than just hand people food.
+They were men full of the Spirit, faith, and wisdom.
+That enabled them to meet the needs for counseling and other responsibilities of ministry to the various people they would encounter as they carried out their task

-We know that Stephen and Philip were dynamic preachers.
-Some might assume that the other men listed in Acts 6:5 were not.
-But immediately after the men were chosen, the church "brought [them] before the apostles; and after praying, they laid their hands on them.
-The word of God kept on spreading; and the number of the disciples continued to increase greatly" (Acts 6:6-7).
-That indicates the seven were a part of the early church’s growth.
+We know from Acts 7 and 21:8 that Stephen and Philip were dynamic preachers.
+Some might assume that the other men listed in Acts 6:5 weren’t.
+But immediately after the men were chosen, Acts 6:6–7 says, “These [men] they brought before the apostles; and after praying, they laid their hands on them.
+The word of God kept on spreading; and the number of the disciples continued to increase greatly.”
+From the context, it seems that the seven were a part of the early church’s growth.
 It also suggests that they were more like elders in function than deacons.

-Is there any Scripture passage that refers to deacons in the official sense?
+7. Is there any Scripture passage that refers to deacons in the official sense?

-What qualifies a man to be a deacon?
+8. What qualifies a man to be a deacon?

 The qualifications for deacons can be divided into two categories: personal character and spiritual character.

 Personal character.
 Paul listed four personal qualifications.
 First, deacons must be men of dignity (1 Timothy 3:8).
-This means that they must be worthy of respect and serious minded, not treating serious things lightly.
+This means that they must be worthy of respect, serious minded, not treating serious things lightly.
 The Greek word for “dignity” is semnos, which means “venerable, honorable, reputable, grave, serious, and stately.”
 The same Greek word appears in Titus 2:2, which says that older men “are to be temperate, dignified, sensible, sound in faith, in love, in perseverance” (emphasis added).

 Spiritual character.
 Paul also listed four spiritual qualifications.
-First, a deacon must hold “to the mystery of the faith with a clear conscience" (1 Timothy 3:9).
+First, a deacon must hold “to the mystery of the faith with a clear conscience” (1Timothy 3:9).
 In other words, he must have convictions based on the knowledge of true biblical doctrine.
 His clear conscience implies that he lives out his convictions.
-He must hold to the faith and apply the truth in his life.
+He must hold to the faith and apply the truth to the practical dimensions of his life.

-What does the Bible say about deaconesses?
+9. What does the Bible say about deaconesses?

-What is the difference between elders and deacons?
+10. What is the difference between elders and deacons?

 In a special sense, the deacon’s task sums up the essence of spiritual greatness.
-Our Lord said, “Whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave; just as the Son of Man did not come to be served, but to serve" (Matt.
-20:26–28).
+Our Lord said, “Whoever wishes to become great among you shall be your servant, and whoever wishes to be first among you shall be your slave; just as the Son of Man did not come to be served, but to serve” (Matthew 20:26–28).

 The Lord Jesus Himself, then, is the model for those who would step into the deacon’s role.
 It is a role of service, of sacrifice, and of commitment to others’ needs.
 The reward of the deacon’s office is not the temporal glory that comes from human adulation, but rather the eternal blessing that comes from living a life of spiritual service to the glory of God.